electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 signing your app.

-First, you have to add a `ElectronTeamID` key to your app's `Info.plist`, which has your Team ID as value:
+First, you have to add a `ElectronTeamID` key to your app's `Info.plist`, which has your Team ID as its value:

 ```xml
 <plist version="1.0">